Love Live! Nijigasaki Gakuen School Idol Doukoukai

 Likely to Recommend: 7: Not my thing, but usually I at least respect it.
 Generally, I didn't like it enough to think I would rewatch it, but also didn't see huge problems in the plot, characterizations, etc. and thought it was worth finishing.
 I might suggest it to someone if I know they like the specific sub-genre or other work by the studio.
-8: I had a good time watching it, but it didn't move me the way a 9 or a 10 does; it's possible that over time I would upgrade it to a 9 if I liked it more on reflection.
+8: I had a good time watching it, but it didn't move me the way a 9 or a 10 does; it's possible that over time I would upgrade it if I liked it more on reflection.
 I would be willing to rewatch it.
-I'd consider it mostly harmless to view, and would recommend it with the occasional caveat.
+I'd recommend it with the occasional caveat.

-Highly Recommend: 9: I enjoyed very much.
+Highly Recommend: 9: I enjoyed it very much.
 It may have had one or two issues, but not enough to diminish enjoyment.
 It's possible that over time I would downgrade it to an 8 (changing tastes) or upgrade to a 10 (realize it's never left my mind).
 I'm likely to rewatch, and likely to buy the DVDs.
 I'd recommend it to most audiences.
 10: Virtually flawless.
 I'd definitely rewatch, and definitely want to buy DVDs.
 I would shill this to anyone.